isomerpages/mlaw-pto/_deceased-cpf-estate-monies/CPF Money : Beneficiary Representative.md

 **11. What if the BR failed to disclose a beneficiary to PT and obtain that beneficiary’s consent?**<br>
 <ol style="list-style-type: lower-alpha; padding-bottom: 0;">
-<li style="margin-left:2em">The PTO will take steps to verify the beneficiaries stated in the application based on available information and records.
+<li>The PTO will take steps to verify the beneficiaries stated in the application based on available information and records.
 The PTO will seek clarification from the BR should there be a discrepancy between the information submitted and our records.</li>
-<li style="margin-left:2em">The onus is on the BR to fully disclose the information of all the beneficiaries for the PTO to ascertain their consent.
+<li>The onus is on the BR to fully disclose the information of all the beneficiaries for the PTO to ascertain their consent.
 In circumstances where the BR failed to disclose a beneficiary (and no records of the beneficiary are observed in the PT’s records) and the latter comes forth to claim his/her entitlement of the CPF monies that has been paid to the BR, the beneficiary will be directed to the BR to resolve the matter in private.
 Actions may also be taken against the BR for making a false declaration.</li></ol>

 **12. Can the BR still apply to make a claim if he/she knows the existence of other beneficiaries but is not aware of their name, ID number and other information having lost contact?**<br>
 <ol style="list-style-type: lower-alpha; padding-bottom: 0;">
-<li style="margin-left:2em"> No. The BR will be unable to proceed with the BR application as the BR is unable to obtain the consent of all beneficiaries.</li>
+<li> No. The BR will be unable to proceed with the BR application as the BR is unable to obtain the consent of all beneficiaries.</li>
-<li style="margin-left:2em"> The BR will then be redirected to submit a standard claim application instead. </li></ol>
+<li> The BR will then be redirected to submit a standard claim application instead. </li></ol>

 **13. If a beneficiary objects to the BR representing him/her, can the BR still submit a claim?**<br>
 <ol style="list-style-type: lower-alpha; padding-bottom: 0;">
-<li style="margin-left:2em"> No, the PTO will reject the BR claim where disputes have been observed or made known to our office.</li>
+<li> No, the PTO will reject the BR claim where disputes have been observed or made known to our office.</li>
-<li style="margin-left:2em"> All beneficiaries must give their consent.
+<li> All beneficiaries must give their consent.
 If the BR is unable to obtain all beneficiaries’ consent, he/she has to disclose it at point of application and will be redirected to submit a standard claim instead. </li></ol>

 **14. I received a letter before the commencement of the BR approach (18 June 2022) informing me of the deceased’s un-nominated CPF monies and to make an application.
 Can I choose to submit a BR claim application?**<br>
 Yes, the BR claim will apply for cases in which the un-nominated CPF monies were received by the PT before 18 June 2022, provided that the amount does not exceed $10,000. <br>